 This mum was left in total shock after a gender scan mistake rocked her whole world.
 Has this ever happened to you or someone you know?

 A mum of three who was thrilled to be welcoming her first daughter after having two boys, was left in total shock when she delivered the third boy after she had already purchased all PINK accessories, and even been referring to her baby as “Marilyn”.

 Lauren Keen, 26, from Bradford, West Yorkshire, spent hundreds of dollars on pink items for her first daughter, including personalised clothing, only to deliver another baby boy, her son Dexter.

 Left grieving for her baby girl because of a gender scan

-While Lauren said she felt a rush of love for her son, at the same time she felt like she was grieving for the daughter she was expecting to have.
+While Lauren said she felt a rush of love for her son, at the same time she felt like she was grieving for the daughter she was expecting to have after a failed gender scan.

 The mum-of-three said: ‘I was expecting to hold my first daughter, our final child and we knew our family would be complete.
 I was numb, I didn’t know how to process everything that was happening.